gdalle/HiddenMarkovModels.jl/docs/src/alt_performance.md

 [^3]: affected by number of Pytorch threads

 We report each number of threads in [`setup.txt`](./assets/benchmark/results/setup.txt).
-Since OpenBLAS threads have [negative interactions](https://github.com/JuliaLang/julia/pull/50124) with Julia threads, we run the Julia benchmarks (and only those) with only 1 OpenBLAS thread.
+Since OpenBLAS threads have [negative interactions](https://github.com/JuliaLang/julia/pull/50124) with Julia threads, we run the Julia benchmarks with a single OpenBLAS thread.

 ## Numerical results